Distributed by Intention

 Distributed systems are only powerful if they’re resilient.
 The same is true for our company.
 We are constantly improving the Elastic Stack to handle the challenges of distribution, just as we are improving how we support our employees no matter where they are.
 We don’t just want to enable, we want to empower.

-Organizational resiliency also requires recognizing that it’s not that tools that make distribution work, it’s the people.
+Organizational resiliency also requires recognizing that it’s not the tools that make distribution work, it’s the people.
 Successful collaboration takes more than video calls and shared calendars.
 It takes warm welcomings to let new hires know all cultures are accepted.
 It takes flexible scheduling to help people work around time zone differences.
 It means always assuming the best intention of our peers.

 We hire intentionally.
 We hire thoughtfully.
 Smart.
 Curious.
 Nice.
 Respectful.
 These are qualities we look for in every Elastician.
 We strive endlessly to hire folks that fit at Elastic just as much as Elastic fits them.
 We want every new employee to make Elastic even better.
 And we hope Elastic can return the favor.